Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

     to you, look up
     `Linking style with State <https://tkinterttkstyle.readthedocs.io/en/latest/03style_with_state.html>`_

-Create a small class for our scale, purely so that we can use inheritance.
-First of all let's create a cursor on an invisible trough, a bit like those in paint.net, but larger so that it is easier to click on thecursor.
-Use state to changes its appearance when pressed.
+Create a small super class for our scale, purely so that we can use inheritance.
+First of all create a cursor on an invisible trough, a bit like those in paint.net, but larger so that it is easier to click on the cursor.
+Using state, cChange its appearance when pressed.
 Place this in the __init__ of RgbSelect we can change the ttk scale and make changes to entry and spinboxes as required::